A note about the facemorph.me API

 For some local checkface or facemorph workflows, ComfyUI may also be useful.
 It is not the hosted migration plan, but it may be a practical local option for image modification on your own machine.

 That is the current target date for retiring the API in its current form.
+We moved it back from June to give the feedback we received proper consideration.
 It is not a promise that the whole site disappears on that day.

 Hugging Face is the leading candidate right now, but we are still testing options before we make stronger promises about the final setup.